johnny-chan/EventFlowDemo/README.md

 ## Endpoints

-There are 2 endpoint available, one to create new example requests which in turn emit new events and one to retrieve the read data model

-[POST] /api/examples

-[GET]  /api/examples/example-f134268c-de10-4740-817b-a2627aa3f8b7
+[POST] /api/examples - THis appends a new example event to the event store

+[GET]  /api/examples/example-f134268c-de10-4740-817b-a2627aa3f8b7 - This retrieves a exmaple data record based on the identity id

+[POST] /api/datamodels - THis rebuilds each data models/projections

+[DELETE] /api/datamodels - This deletes all data model records

 ## Configuration